vidstack/player/apps/vidstack-io/src/routes/docs/player/components/ui/buffering-indicator/_Docs.md

 We don't provide a buffering indicator component out of the box because you can easily create one with some HTML, CSS, and [media attributes](../../../getting-started/styling.md#media-attributes).

 The `media-waiting:ignore` attribute can be used to show the indicator while media is buffering.
-Optionally, the `media-can-play:ignore` attribute could also be used to display the indicator while media is intiailly loading.
+Optionally, the `media-can-play:ignore` attribute could also be used to display the indicator while media is initially loading.

 ```css:copy
 /* Show buffering indicator while media is not ready, or buffering. */